 For cigarettes, the SOGC recommends counselling as a first resort to help quit, and, if that doesn’t work, nicotine replacement as a second resort.
 Opioid users are counselled to start opioid replacement therapies with drugs such as methadone or buprenorphine because of the dangerous effects of withdrawal and the high risk of relapse.

 When doctors start these conversations with women, they can help connect them to the treatment resources they need.
-“I hope that [the recommendations] will encourage women to know that if they are using substances, we will still be there to help them provide the best possible environment for their baby, to support them in harm-reduction strategies and to understand that it’s not always easy,” says Blake.
+“I hope that [the] will encourage women to know that if they are using substances, we will still be there to help them provide the best possible environment for their baby, to support them in harm-reduction strategies and to understand that it’s not always easy,” says Blake.